hamajyotan/active_record_compose/README.md

 Profile.count  #=> 1
 ```

-By adding to the `models` array while specifying `context: :destroy`, you can perform a delete instead of a save on the model at `#save` time.
+By adding to the `models` array while specifying `destroy: true`, you can perform a delete instead of a save on the model at `#save` time.

 ```ruby
 class AccountResignation < ActiveRecordCompose::Model